Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 Step 3: Underwriting (2-5 days)

 The insurer reviews your application.
-They may request additional information or clarification.
+They may request additional information.
 Respond promptly to avoid delays.

 Step 4: Receive and accept quote (1-2 days)